slackapi/node-slack-sdk/docs/_tutorials/local_development.md

 ### Socket Mode

-Setting up your node.js application for Socket Mode development is fast and easy with the [`@slack/socket-mode`](https://slack.dev/node-slack-sdk/socket-mode) package.
+Setting up your Node.js application for Socket Mode development is fast and easy with the [`@slack/socket-mode`](https://slack.dev/node-slack-sdk/socket-mode) package.
 In the previous [Tokens and installing apps](#tokens-and-installing-apps) section, you should have created and saved an App Token.
-You'll need that when following the [socket mode package setup instructions](../socket-mode).
+You'll need that when following the [Socket Mode package setup instructions](../socket-mode).

 ### HTTP